 - An estimated 22 percent of all U.S. combat casualties in Iraq and Afghanistan involved traumatic brain injury, or TBI, according to the U.S. Department of Defense, or DOD, and the Defense and Veterans Brain Injury Center.

-- About 49,933 veterans were homeless in the United States on a single-night survey in January 2014—the most recent year for which national data is available.
+- About 47,725 veterans were homeless in the United States on a single-night survey in January 2015—the most recent year for which national data is available.

-- In 2014, veterans made up 11 percent of all homeless adults according to the 2014 Annual Homeless Assessment Report conducted by the U.S. Department of Housing and Urban Development, or HUD.
+- In 2015, veterans accounted for 11 percent of all homeless adults according to the 2015 Annual Homeless Assessment Report conducted by the U.S. Department of Housing and Urban Development, or HUD.

-- Veteran homelessness declined by 35 percent between 2010 and 2014.
-The Obama administration has set a goal of ending veteran homelessness by the end of 2015.
-In 2014, the VA committed $1.4 billion to programs to prevent and end homelessness among veterans.
+- Veteran homelessness declined by 39 percent between 2010 and 2015.
+The rate dropped 4 percent between 2014 and 2015, the lowest amount since 2010.
+In 2014, the U.S. Department of Veterans Affairs, or VA, committed $1.4 billion to programs to prevent and end homelessness among veterans.

-- 54 percent of homeless veterans have a mental and/or physical disability.
+- Fifty-four percent of homeless veterans have a mental and/or physical disability.